 - Your car seat manual will tell you if you can use both LATCH and the seat belt to install the seat (MOST do NOT allow this).

-Based on the seat selection process you already went through, you know if you are installing your car seat rear facing or forward facing.
+Based on the seat selection process you already went through, you know which direction you are installing your car seat; rear facing or forward facing.
 Put the seat in the vehicle facing the correct direction for your child’s car seat stage.

 If you have a convertible or a 3-in-1 seat, which can go either rear or forward facing, it will have two different belt paths; one for forward facing installs (typically runs behind the child’s back) and one for rear facing installs (typically runs under the child’s legs).
 Find the correct belt path for the direction you have chosen for the seat.
 The paths are marked on the seat and described in the car seat manual.

 Car Seat Installation 101